Contract Procedures and Authorized Signatures

 - All contracts must comply with the College’s Conflicts of Interest Policy, Memorandum #212;

-- All contracts must be reviewed by the Vice President of the Division in which they originate.
-All contracts should be coordinated with the Vice President(s) of other Divisions that may be implicated by the terms of the contract;
+- All contracts must be reviewed by the Vice President of the Division in which they originate or his or her designee.
+Contracts should be coordinated with the Vice President(s) of other Divisions that may be implicated by the terms of the contract;

 - All contracts must be reviewed by the Office of General Counsel;